AhmedFr/Arcade-doc/docs/source/_build/html/_sources/Components.rst.txt

 ************
-IComponent
+Components
 ************
-Welcome to the IComponent Doc !
+Welcome to the Components Doc !
 ===================================

 .. code-block:: cpp